licaizi/iSeg-2019/README.md

 # iSeg-2019

 ## Introduction
-> This project is the implementation of our method(Lequan Yu, Caizi Li) for MICCAI Grand Challenge on 6-month Infant Brain MRI Segmentation from Multiple Sites(http://iseg2019.web.unc.edu/).
-Our Code is based on 3D_DenseSeg(https://github.com/tbuikr/3D_DenseSeg) and ADVENT(https://github.com/valeoai/ADVENT).
+This project is the implementation of our method(Lequan Yu, Caizi Li) for [MICCAI Grand Challenge on 6-month Infant Brain MRI Segmentation from Multiple Sites](http://iseg2019.web.unc.edu/).
+Our Code is based on [3D_DenseSeg](https://github.com/tbuikr/3D_DenseSeg) and [ADVENT](https://github.com/valeoai/ADVENT).

 ## Requirements
 * PyTorch 1.2